 15.3 Are there any entitlements in the law for the State to cancel an exploration or mining right on the basis of failure to comply with conditions?

-The prospecting and research, experimental exploitation and exploitation agreement may be terminated by the State on the basis of failure to comply with legal and contractual obligations.
-Additionally, in respect to the concession exploitation agreement, the Portuguese State may make use of its redemption right (resgate).
+Prospecting and research, experimental exploitation or exploitation agreements may be terminated by the State on the basis of failure to comply with legal and contractual obligations.

 Manuel Protásio